 Although a few unmemorable songs were added, the music is mostly taken from 2012’s “Scribblenauts Unlimited.”
 “Unlimited” has a hidden gem of a soundtrack by the fantastic David J. Franco, who worked with 5th Cell back when it owned the series.
 However, the returning music is used unfittingly.
 It’s difficult to get excited about racing through volcanoes when melancholy music from the “Unlimited” prison level, Payper N. Penitentiary, is playing.

-5th Cell’s games, from “Drawn to Life” to “Lock’s Quest,” always pride themselves on creative thinking and unique solutions, but “Scribblenauts Showdown” only exists to capitalize on the series’s success without the passionate team behind earlier installments at double the previous entries’ prices.
+5th Cell’s games, from “Drawn to Life” to “Lock’s Quest,” always pride themselves on creative thinking and unique solutions.
+However, “Scribblenauts Showdown” only exists to capitalize on the series’s success without the passionate team behind earlier installments at double the previous entries’ prices.
 Given the lack of content, terrible design choices, and removal of 5th Cell’s involvement, it seems the writing is on the wall for the future of Scribblenauts.

 Go to the Electric Retrospective blog at https://electricretrospective.wordpress.com for more game reviews and news.
 New posts release every Tuesday.